 Will the facility be used as a Cultural Facility at least 85% of the time?* A cultural facility is defined as a building which shall be used for the programming, production, presentation, exhibition of any of the arts and cultural disciplines (Section 265.283(7), Florida Statutes).
 These disciplines include music, dance, theatre, creative writing, literature, architecture, painting, sculpture, folk arts, photography, crafts, media arts, visual arts, and programs of museums.
 You must provide documentation of your organization’s mission and cultural programming as an attachment.
 See Guidelines: Attachments and Support Materials.

 Yes

-No
+No (not an eligible response)

 Applicant Mission Statement*